hashicorp/terraform-provider-kubernetes/website/docs/r/pod_disruption_budget.html.markdown

 * `max_unavailable` - (Optional) Specifies the number of pods from the selected set that can be unavailable after the eviction.
 It can be either an absolute number or a percentage.
 You can specify only one of max_unavailable and min_available in a single Pod Disruption Budget. max_unavailable can only be used to control the eviction of pods that have an associated controller managing them.
 * `min_available` - (Optional) Specifies the number of pods from the selected set that must still be available after the eviction, even in the absence of the evicted pod. min_available can be either an absolute number or a percentage.
 You can specify only one of min_available and max_unavailable in a single Pod Disruption Budget. min_available can only be used to control the eviction of pods that have an associated controller managing them.
 * `selector` - (Optional) A label query over controllers (Deployment, ReplicationController, ReplicaSet, or StatefulSet) that the Pod Disruption Budget should be applied to.
-More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#label-selectors
+For more info: https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#label-selectors